Guide for Canadian Real Estate Agents

 No employer withholding

 A salaried employee has income tax, CPP contributions, and EI premiums deducted directly from each paycheque before it arrives.
 A self-employed agent receives commission payments with no deductions applied at source.
-The full gross amount lands in your account, and it is entirely your responsibility to calculate what you owe and set it aside.
-Every commission cheque that comes in contains a portion that belongs to the CRA — whether or not you mentally account for it at the time.
+The full gross amount lands in your account, and the calculation of what is owed and held tax-side falls on the agent.
+Every commission cheque that comes in contains a portion estimated for the CRA — whether or not that portion is mentally accounted for at the time.

 The double CPP burden

 Canada Pension Plan contributions represent one of the largest and most frequently overlooked tax costs for self-employed agents.
-A salaried employee contributes the employee share of CPP — approximately 5.95% on pensionable earnings up to the Year's Maximum Pensionable Earnings (YMPE), with the employer matching that amount.
-As a self-employed professional, you pay both the employee and employer share.
-For 2024, the combined self-employed CPP contribution rate is approximately 11.9%, and the maximum total contribution reaches roughly $7,800 for the year.
+A salaried employee contributes the employee share of CPP — 5.95% on pensionable earnings up to the Year's Maximum Pensionable Earnings (YMPE)[1], with the employer matching that amount.
+A self-employed agent pays both the employee and employer share.
+For 2025, the combined self-employed CPP1 contribution rate is 11.90%[1], and the maximum total CPP1 contribution at YMPE ($71,300) is $8,068.20[1].

 Federal and provincial income tax stacks on top

-Self-employed agents pay federal income tax at graduated marginal rates that currently reach 33% on income above $246,752 (2024 bracket).
-The basic personal amount reduces taxable income by approximately $15,705 federally.
-Provincial income tax is assessed on top at rates that vary significantly by province — Ontario, British Columbia, and Alberta have meaningfully different rate structures, and the total combined marginal rate for a mid-career agent earning $120,000 in net income can approach 40–45% depending on province.
+Self-employed agents pay federal income tax at graduated marginal rates that reach 33% on taxable income above $253,414 for 2025[7].
+The basic personal amount, which reduces federal taxable income at the lowest-bracket rate, is $16,129 for 2025[8].
+Provincial income tax is assessed on top at rates that vary significantly by province — Ontario, British Columbia, and Alberta have meaningfully different rate structures, and the total combined marginal rate for a mid-career agent earning $120,000 in net income may land in the 40–45% range depending on province.
+The verified 2025 brackets and combined marginal rates for the three Maritime provinces are published in the NB, NS, and PEI provincial income tax rates article.

 Because real estate income is variable and lumpy — a strong spring can generate more taxable income than anticipated — agents who do not proactively track their projected annual income through the year are routinely caught off guard by the size of their April obligation.